 Custodial History :

-This collection remained in the possession of Frieda Fligelman and her estate until donation to the K. Ross Toole Archives.Acquisition Information :
+This collection remained in the possession of Frieda Fligelman and her estate until donation to Archives and Special Collections.Acquisition Information :

-Gift of the Frieda Fligelman Estate through Professor Jon Driessen, 1978.Processing Note :
+Gift of the Frieda Fligelman Estate through Professor Jon Driessen, 1978 and 2014.Future Additions :

 The actions of the original processors are unknown.
 The collection was arranged chronologically with photos interspersed within the correspondence and writings.
 The collection was reprocessed and re-described in 1998, maintaining the original arrangement except photographs were transferred to the general photograph collection and designated as a separate series.Separated Materials :